 Having a little bit of experience coding using any of the variety of places where you can learn to code online is helpful.

 Not everyone enjoys spending time writing code.
 Transitioning careers isn’t easy, so it’s important to know that you love writing code so that you’ll spend time putting in the work.

 Not sure where to start?
 Some bootcamps are now offering bootcamp prep courses to vet students and make sure that the best of the bunch apply.
-At Firehose, we offer a free 2-week coding bootcamp prep course to give students the background they need before joining our full online software engineering program.
+At Firehose, we offer a free prep course to give students the background they need before joining our full online software engineering program.

 Many of the students who succeed at coding bootcamps are naturally curious – the type of people who takes things apart just to learn how they’re put together in the first place.